 How much does advanced maternal age matter?

 In recent years, you’ve probably seen more women having babies in their late 30s and beyond.
 But with age comes wisdom, and if you’re 35 or older, it also comes with a new designation: Advanced maternal age.
-National Infertility Awareness Week®, April 23-29, is about raising awareness about infertility, its treatment options, and the legislative challenges surrounding access to affordable care.
+National Infertility Awareness Week®, which happens annually in April, is about raising awareness about infertility, its treatment options, and the legislative challenges surrounding access to affordable care.

 So if you’re a woman of advanced maternal age, take heart: Not only do you have many reproductive options to help you become a mother, people all across the country are uniting to support your journey.